dsc-courses/dsc209r-2025-fa/projects/project3.md

 ### Checkpoint Submission

-The submission must be made on gradescope by **Fri 10/31, 11:59 PM**.
+The submission must be made on Canvas by **Fri 10/31, 11:59 PM**.
 For this submission, submit an **mp4** video no longer than 1 minute with the following details:

 1. Name of your team and team members
 2. Dataset chosen.
 Explain the aspects of the datasets you plan to use.